Great to have you here, Rushland Boy, the fastest three hours in media.

 Right on.

-Donald Trump's smart guy.
+Donald Trump's a smart guy.

 A lot of us were saying, come on, no way he can pull this off.

-Remember, they were all thinking that he was just one ill gotten statement away from imploding.
+Remember, they were all thinking that he was just one ill-gotten statement away from imploding.

-They thought it was gonna happen.
+They thought it was going to happen.

-And everybody is wondering, oh, is this it?
+And everybody's wondering, oh, is this it?

 This has got to be the end.

-Maybe there's a they they're admitting they don't know how to analyze this.
+They're admitting they don't know how to analyze this.

 They're admitting they don't know how to look at this.